chsxf/WhiteShark-for-Java/README.md

 ```

 # Comparison with Other Serialization Formats
 As a Java library, it is interesting to compare it against the Java native serialization API.
-It is interesting to compare also against the well-known and widely used JSON serialization format.
+It is interesting to compare also against the well-known and widely used JSON format.

+## Differences with Java native serialization API
+TBD

+## Differences with JSON
+TBD

+## Output Size

-## Data Set
+### Data Set
 As an example, we serialize a list of fictitious employees.

 | First Name | Last Name | Age | Male  | Height |